Seersucker: History

-Seersucker may bring to mind images of refined leisure, yet its roots are quite modest.
-Originating in colonial India, the fabric took its name from the Persian phrase shir o shekar, meaning 'milk and sugar,' referring to its mix of smooth and rough textures.
+Seersucker originated in colonial India, taking its name from the Persian phrase shir o shekar, meaning 'milk and sugar,' referring to its mix of smooth and rough textures.
 At the time, it was valued as a workingman’s fabric.
+It was first made in the Indian subcontinent from where this fabric was exported to the European market in 17th century.
+English and French textile manufacturers quickly took it on and started their own production.
+In the 18th century the fabric was exported to the American colonies.
+It was durable and used in cool curtains, mattress covers, and work clothing.

 Worn from the 19th century by the Spanish Army in the Philippines and later Morocco, it was known to them as rayadillo.
 During the British colonial period, seersucker was also a popular material in Britain's hot-weather colonies such as British India.
 When seersucker was introduced in the United States it was used for many garments.
 For suits, the material was considered a mainstay of the summer wardrobe of gentlemen, especially in the hot and humid South before air conditioning.

-During the American Civil War, this cheap but durable material was used to make haversacks and even the famous baggy pants of Confederate Zouaves such as the Louisiana Tigers.
+During the American Civil War, this material was used to make cheap but durable haversacks and some uniform items, such as the famous baggy pants of Confederate Zouaves such as the Louisiana Tigers.

 From the mid-Victorian era until the early 20th century, seersucker was also known as bed ticking due to its widespread use in mattresses, pillow cases and nightshirts during the hot summers in the Southern US and Britain's overseas colonies.

-The fabric was originally worn by the poor in the U.S. until preppy undergraduate students began wearing it in the 1920s in an air of reverse snobbery.
+The fabric was originally worn by the poor in the U.S. until preppy undergraduate students began wearing it in the 1920s in an act of reverse snobbery.

 Seersucker's comfort and easy laundering made it the choice of Captain Anne A. Lentz for the summer service uniforms of the first female United States Marines.
 Lentz was one of the first female officers selected to run the Marine Corps Women's Reserve during the Second World War.
 From the 1940s onwards, nurses and US hospital volunteers also wore uniforms made from a type of red and white seersucker known as candy stripe.